Presence versus absence of charging energies in PbTe quantum dots: Charging energies in P b T e QD s

 The absence of $E_C$ has been demonstrated in our previous work \cite{Zonglin_QD}.
 The cross-sectional areas in those devices are either similar or larger than that of device A. From the diamond size, $\SI{0.6}{\mV}$ in $V$ and $\SI{0.2}{\V}$ in $V_{\text{PG}}$, the lever arm of PG can be extracted to be $\sim \SI{3}{\meV \per \V}$.
 We define the capacitances between the QD and the three gates as $C_{\text{PG}}$, $C_{\text{TG1}}$, and $C_{\text{TG2}}$, and those between the QD and the source and drain contacts as $C_{\text{S}}$ and $C_{\text{D}}$, respectively.
 Then the total capacitance $C = C_{\text{PG}} + C_{\text{TG1}} +C_{\text{TG2}} +C_{\text{S}} +C_{\text{D}}$ determines the charging energy $E_C = e^2/C$.
 The lever arm of PG is $C_{\text{PG}} /C \sim 0.003$, implying that the gate capacitance is orders of magnitude smaller than $C_{\text{S}}$ and $C_{\text{D}}$.
 Thus, $E_C$ is mainly determined by the contact capacitances.
 To observe a finite $E_C$, contact capacitance should be reduced.
 We therefore designed and realized thinner and narrower PbTe nanowires (devices B-D).

 Figure 2(f) shows a PbTe nanowire whose cross section is nearly identical to that of device B. The cross-sectional area is roughly one third of that of device A. Consequently, the charge stability diagram (Fig. 2(j)) reveals diamonds with alternating sizes between $\SI{80}{\micro \eV}$ and $\SI{400}{\micro \eV}$.
 This even-odd pattern is consistent with a finite $E_C$ of $\SI{80}{\micro \eV}$ and $\delta$ of $\SI{320}{\micro \eV}$.
+We highlight one odd diamond with green dashed lines.
 To verify this interpretation, Fig. 2(n) shows the $B$ scan of the QD peaks.
 Unlike the case of device A, the Coulomb peaks do not split in $B$.
 In addition, the odd valleys (green arrows) grow in peak spacing as $B$ increases while the even valleys shrink, consistent with Figs. 1(c-d).
+Note that Figs. 2(j) and 2(n) were measured at different gate settings.
+For their corresponding gate and $B$ scans near the same setting, we refer to Fig. S2 \cite{SM}.

 We further decrease the cross-sectional area, see devices C and D in Figs. 2(g-h).
-The sizes of the odd diamonds in Figs. 2(k) and 2(l), i.e. the charging energies, increase to $\SI{160}{\micro \eV}$ and $\SI{210}{\micro \eV}$, respectively.
+The sizes of the odd diamonds in Figs. 2(k) and 2(l), i.e. the charging energies, increase to $\SI{160}{\micro \eV}$ and $\SI{210}{\micro \eV}$, respectively (highlighted by the green dashed diamonds).
 The $B$ scans in Figs. 2(o-p) show similar behavior with that of device B, further confirming the presence of $E_C$.
-We labeled the odd valleys as "o" and even valleys as "e" for device C. The lever arms of PG for devices B-D are extracted to be 0.008, 0.04, and 0.05, respectively.
+The frequent fluctuations in $B$ scans are likely due to charge instabilities.
+We labeled the odd valleys as "o" and even valleys as "e" for device C. The lever arms of PG for devices B-D are extracted to be 0.008, 0.04, and 0.05 (in units of eV/V), respectively.
 These values are much smaller than 1, which suggests the primary factor affecting $E_C$ still arises from contact capacitances, similar to the side-gate configuration of device A. To achieve larger $E_C$, QDs of smaller cross sections could in principle be grown.
 Given that the wire width of device D is only $\SI{30}{\nm}$ for the top facet and $\SI{8}{\nm}$ for the bottom facet, wires thinner than this dimension may introduce practical challenges, such as formation of ohmic contacts.

+The size of the odd valley grows in $B$, and this evolution can be used to estimate the g-factor using $\Delta E=g\mu_BB$ ($\mu_B$ is the Bohr magneton).
+The g-factor for devices B-D are generally below 5 (see Fig. S2 for details), smaller than that of device A ($\sim$8.6).
+This reduction is probably due to the reduced area and suppressed orbital effect.